targetarchitecture/ESP32-Xbox360-Controller-MQTT-client/README.md

 The ESP32 and the Arduino have differant logic levels (5v & 3.3v), the hardware incorporates a logic level shifter for both the transmit and recieve lines.

 I added a small SSD1306 OLED display to show some stats and the XBOX360 logo.
+The project